 Writing specifically about Amazon’s market power but offering insights that could apply to other large tech companies, Khan argued that the prevailing consumer welfare framework in antitrust, which focuses mainly on short-term price effects, is ill-equipped “to capture the architecture of market power in the modern economy.”
 Further, the current approach neglects the risk of “predatory pricing” and the ways that “integration across distinct business lines” can be used in anticompetitive ways.
 This is especially problematic, Khan notes, in the online context where there are incentives to pursue growth over profits in the short term, and where larger platforms “control the essential infrastructure on which their rivals depend” and therefore can dictate terms to competitors or push them out of business entirely.
 In effect, Khan argues that Amazon uses its “structural power” in ways that seem to benefit consumers.
 But over time, Amazon’s actions could undermine the competitive markets required to support product quality, variety and innovation.

 Khan’s framework gained traction among some in the antitrust community and is playing an important role in how antitrust activities are now being discussed.
 All Americans are assumed to have an interest in a robust innovation economy that produces diverse, high-quality products and services.
 The Khan hypothesis is that reining in or better regulating the structural power of big technology companies is the best way to realize that interest.
 While most agree with the assumption, not everyone agrees with the hypothesis.
 Critics point to a variety of risks and potential costs of breaking up big tech.

-- Some antitrust experts worry that breaking up big tech could lead to for consumers and in the long run.
+- Some antitrust experts worry that breaking up big tech could lead to higher prices for consumers and weaker innovation performance in the long run.
 They regard efforts to renew the pre-1970s approach to antitrust, or to reconceptualize it, as both unnecessary and unwise given the potentially negative effects for consumers and innovation.